 - Asymptotes.
-Indicate where the poles will go as the gain approaches infinity. - For systems with more poles than zeros, the number of asymptotes is equal to the number of poles minus the number of zeros. - In some systems, there are no asymptotes.
+Indicate where the poles will go as the gain approaches infinity. - For systems with more , the number of asymptotes is equal to the number of poles minus the number of zeros. - In some systems, there are no asymptotes.

-When the number of poles is equal to the number of zeros, then each locus is terminated at a zero rather than asymptotically to infinity.
+When the number of poles is equal to the number of zeros, then each locus is at a zero rather than asymptotically to infinity.